NullEnt1ty/wire-money-detector/README.md

 ## Features

-* Detects dropped money and (optionally) cheques.
+* Detects
+    - Dropped money
+    - Cheques (optional)
+    - Money pots (optional)
-* Wire inputs to set the range and toggle cheque detection.
+* Wire inputs to set the range and toggle detection of cheques and money pots.
 * Displays a sphere when the tool is out.
 This helps to set the correct range.

 ## Media